jreps/inProgress/extraModels/README.md

 Technology
 ==========
-extraModels is an R package, with some functions implemented in C++.
+extraModels is an R package, with use of H2o that runs on Java.

 System Requirements
 ===================